Can I be ordained through Winebrenner Theological Seminary?

 Is Winebrenner Theological Seminary Accredited?

-Winebrenner is a fully accredited institution.
-It is accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA).
-Winebrenner is chartered by the State of Ohio and has received a Certificate of Authorization from the Ohio Board of Regents.
-Winebrenner is recognized by the Veterans Administration.
+Winebrenner Theological Seminary is accredited by the Commission on Accrediting of The Association of Theological Schools in the United States and Canada, and by the Higher Learning Commission.
+Winebrenner is chartered by the State of Ohio and has received a Certificate of Authorization from the Ohio Department of Higher Education.
+Interested parties may view documentation.

 Is Winebrenner affiliated with any particular denomination?

-Winebrenner Theological Seminary was founded by the Churches of God, General Conference (CGGC).
 Winebrenner derives its name from the founder of the denomination, John Winebrenner, who established the group in 1825 in Harrisburg, Pennsylvania.
 Winebrenner serves as the only seminary of the CGGC.
-Approximately 35% of Winebrenner students hail from the CGGC with 65% representing 20-25 different denominational backgrounds.
+Approximately two-thirds representing a variety of different denominational backgrounds.

 Does my undergraduate degree need to be in Bible, Pre-Seminary or Religious Studies, or Christian Ministries?